-The Advanced Simulation and Computing (ASC) Program integrates the work of Lawrence Livermore, Los Alamos, and Sandia national labs with university researchers into a coordinated program administered by NNSA.
+The ASC Program integrates the work of Lawrence Livermore, Los Alamos, and Sandia national labs with university researchers into a coordinated program administered by NNSA.
 Under ASC, computer simulations analyze and predict the performance, safety, and reliability of nuclear weapons.

 Exascale Computing Project

-The DOE’s Exascale Computing Project (ECP) is accelerating delivery of a capable exascale computing ecosystem to provide breakthrough modeling and simulation solutions to address the most critical challenges in scientific discovery, energy assurance, economic competitiveness, and national security.
+The DOE’s ECP is accelerating delivery of a capable exascale computing ecosystem to provide breakthrough modeling and simulation solutions to address critical challenges in scientific discovery, energy assurance, economic competitiveness, and national security.
 Our scientists and engineers are contributing to the ECP in many ways.

 Accelerating Therapeutics for Opportunities in Medicine

 The Accelerating Therapeutics for Opportunities in Medicine (ATOM) consortium is a public-private partnership with the mission of transforming drug discovery by accelerating the development of more effective therapies for patients.
 Founding members are GSK, LLNL, Frederick National Laboratory for Cancer Research, and UCSF.